elastest/elastest.io-docs/docs/testing/sut.md

 <h5 class="small-subtitle">Instrumented by ElasTest</h5>

 Your SuT is already deployed on an external server and you want to automatically send its logs and metrics to ElasTest.
-Elastest will be responsible for accessing your Sut to send monitoring traces.
+Elastest will be responsible for accessing your Sut to send monitoring traces, through the ElasTest Instrumentation Manager (EIM) service.

+EIM is integrated with ElasTest and allows to instrumentalize and de-instrumentalize the deployed SuTs.
+TJobs can also executed to verify that the SuTs are successfully instrumentalized.

 **Fields to declare:**